These three beginner sewing projects for kids not only teach them how to sew but will keep them busy doing something fun.

 - Craft glue

 My mom taught me how to sew at a very young age.
-She taught me how to thread a needle, make a knot at the end and how to tie a knot when I was done sewing so all of my hard work wouldn’t come unraveled.
+She taught me how to thread a needle and make a knot at the end when finished, so all of my hard work wouldn’t unravel.

-If your kids are trying sewing for the first time you may want to help them get started but trust me they will pick it up fast!
-I tried to make the patterns for these cute sea creatures very simple so that my 9-year old would be able to most of the cutting and sewing on his own.
+If your kids are trying sewing for the first time, you may want to help them get started, but trust me, they will pick it up fast!
+I made the patterns for these cute sea creatures simple so that my 9-year-old could do most of the cutting and sewing without my help.